ssal/pastels/readme.md

 # pastels

-a seizurific full screen experience that will probably bore you after ten seconds but who cares.
+a colorful full screen experience that will probably bore you after ten seconds